Philadelphia Weather: Complex Winter Storm Delivers Mixed Bag Of Rain, Snow Saturday

 Behind the storm on Saturday night and Sunday morning, the winds turn northwest and increase with gusts above 35 mph.
 Wind Advisories may be issued for even higher gusts across the area.

 All the winter gear is needed on Sunday.
-Skies will be partly to mostly sunny on Sunday but it will be frigid at times with morning lows in the teens and 20s and highs only in the mid-30s to near 40.MORE NEWS: Scott Petri Out As Executive Director Of Philadelphia Parking Authority, Spokesperson Says
+Skies will be partly to mostly sunny on Sunday but it will be frigid at times with morning lows in the teens and 20s and highs only in the mid-30s to near 40.MORE NEWS: Gas Prices Drop 1 Cent In Philadelphia Area Overnight

 Wind chills will be in the teens and 20s most of the days.